-This post covers the best ways to shop online in Korea as an expat.
+This post covers the best ways to shop online in the land of the morning calm.

 The apps and websites are categorized by which age group uses them.